MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 ### History and context

 C++ first standardised its memory model in C++11, over 25 years after the inception of the language.
 I might guess that it took so long, as many things do in C++, due to the huge variety of use cases and platforms on which it is run (although I have no evidence for this).
 Before C++11, the official language standard provided no guarantees on the behaviour of concurrent code.
 Of course people did write concurrent code before 2011, but correctness came from specific compilers and hardware platforms.
 That meant code you wrote that worked on one machine may not work on another, and C++ didn't care.
-The pre-C++11 standard dealt in terms of single threaded applications only.
+The pre-C++11 Standard dealt in terms of single threaded applications only.

 Naturally, it would be nice for the language to specify one way to go about concurrency which is efficient and portable across many systems, especially as multithreaded applications became more prevalent in consumer software.
 So with C++11, one official memory model was finally introduced.[2]